Setting up a dataset with R

 - Improved smoothing techniques will become available soon in the Crunch web app

-- Any of the following:
+- Use any of the following:

 - filters